The 21 Best Things to See and Do in Philly’s Main Line

 - Etka menu

 The Main Line area is no stranger to quality Indian food.
 One of the best Indian buffets in the entire Philly area can be found in suburban Lafayette Hill.
 Nirvana Indian Bistro hosts a daily lunch buffet from 11:30-2.
 Everything on the line is always fresh and delicious.
 The decor is limited, although classy and clean.
 Plan your visit during lunch hours to take advantage of the wonderful buffet!
-If visiting for dinner, you cannot go wrong with the Tikki Masala, Saag Paneer, or the Gobi Matar.
+If visiting for dinner, you cannot go wrong with the Tikki Masala, Saag Paneer, Veggie Korma or the Gobi Matar.
+Update: Buffet is no longer offered.

 Another great choice is Etka, a popular award-winning Indian restaurant with numerous locations throughout Philadelphia.
 Sadly, the Bryn Mawr location no longer offers a lunch buffet.
 However, you can still enjoy all your favorite Indian dishes at this BYOB.
 The Saag Paneer and Navratan Korma are particularly delicious!
 Recently, The Daily Meal rated Etka one of the “25 best Indian restaurants in America.”